 Dems unite behind impeaching Trump at debate, even as Pelosi says there won't be a vote

-The three Democratic 2020 front-runners were united at Tuesday night's presidential debate in calling for President Trump's impeachment, even as House Speaker Nancy Pelosi said there would be no vote on beginning an impeachment inquiry just minutes before the debate began.
+The three Democratic 2020 front-runners were united at Tuesday night's presidential debate in calling for President Trump's impeachment, even as House Speaker Nancy Pelosi said only minutes before the debate began that there would be no vote on formally beginning an impeachment inquiry.

-The debate marked the first time the candidates meet since the House moved forward with the Trump impeachment inquiry.
-While they are united on that issue, the debate again exposed a political party that's yet to coalesce around a unifying message or messenger.
+The debate marked the first time the candidates met since Pelosi held her press conference last month unilaterally declaring that the inquiry had begun -- a move that the White House has said is legally and procedurally insufficient to actually begin the proceedings.

+"Sometimes there are issues that are bigger than politics, and I think that's the case with this impeachment inquiry," Elizabeth Warren, D-Mass., asserted when asked why Congress should bother with the process given the impending election.
+"Impeachment is the way that we establish that this man will not be permitted to break the law over and over again, without consequences. ...
+The impeachment must go forward."

+"Look, my son's statement speaks for itself," Biden said, adding that he never acted improperly based on payments his son was receiving from several multinational companies.
+"The fact of the matter is, this is about Trump's corruption.
+That's what we should be focused on."

-Former Vice President Joe Biden has been at the top of the crowded field for months but will have to answer persistent allegations by President Trump of overseas wrongdoing.
-Massachusetts Sen. Elizabeth Warren has climbed to co-front runner status but faces new questions about her dubious claims to Native American ancestry.
-And Sen. Bernie Sanders of Vermont is out to prove he has the stamina for hours on stage, less than two weeks after a heart attack forced him to temporarily suspend campaigning.
+Warren has climbed to co-front runner status but faces new questions about her dubious claims to Native American ancestry.

+And Sanders is out to prove he has the stamina for hours on stage, less than two weeks after a heart attack forced him to temporarily suspend campaigning.

 The other candidates will be struggling just to get noticed — trying to make up ground in a race that kicks off officially in just over three months with the Iowa caucuses on Feb.
 3. The 12 candidates were the largest lineup on a single debate stage, topping the 11 GOP candidates who assembled in 2016.